 Andhra Pradesh Developing English Language Teaching

-This project was designed as a pilot to an intended large scale state-wide teacher development project for Andhra Pradesh to support English language teacher training and development, in partnership with Andrah Pradesh Sarva Shikhsha Abhian and UNICEF.
-It includeed training and development of primary teachers in four districts of Andhra Pradesh - Chitoor, Kurnool, West Godavari and Viziayanagaram.
+This project was designed as a pilot to an intended large-scale, state-wide teacher development project for Andhra Pradesh to support English language teacher training and development, in partnership with Andrah Pradesh Sarva Shikhsha Abhian and UNICEF.
+It included training and development of primary teachers in four districts of Andhra Pradesh - Chitoor, Kurnool, West Godavari and Viziayanagaram.
 The project objectives were:

 to equip the selected Master Trainers (MTs) with the training and mentoring competencies to ensure the effective delivery of English training courses to primary teachers.